-Checking accounts tend to exist in the background of our lives, warranting so little thought that many of us are still using accounts at big box banks that our parents set up for us in grade school.
+Checking accounts tend to exist in the background of our lives, warranting so little thought that many of us are still using accounts we first set up in high school or college.

-Although we rarely think about their logistics, checking accounts impact almost every aspect of our lives; we use them for everything from paying for our groceries through our debit cards, to transferring money back and forth between friends, to paying our monthly bills.
+Although we rarely think about their logistics, checking accounts impact almost every aspect of our lives–we use them for everything from buying groceries with our debit cards to transferring money back and forth between friends to paying our monthly bills.

 What is the Average Checking Account Interest Rate?

 Sometimes banks with low checking account interest rates also charge fees to maintain your account.
 Because interest rates are not high enough to offset the cost of these fees, you might actually be losing money by using your checking account.

 Checking Account Interest Rates vs. Inflation